 - a.
 Be sure to consider all factors when selecting materials. - b.
 Do not use oil or grease on fittings. - c.
 Be sure that all fittings are secure and leak tight.
 Teflon tape should be used on pipe threads. - d.
-Relief valve: The purpose of the relief valve is to protect the system and its components only If there is pressure sensitive equipment downstream of the system, it is recommended that an relief valve (830 9412 with an adjustable range of 130-310 PSIG but preset at 210) be installed to protect this equipment.
+Relief valve: The purpose of the relief valve is to protect the system and its components only If there is pressure sensitive equipment downstream of the system, it is recommended to use relief valve 830-9412, with an adjustable range of 130-310 psi, be installed to protect this equipment.